-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The EC Conservation of Habitats and Species Regulations European Union Legislation 2010 These regulations transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA The EC Conservation of Habitats and Species Regulations European Union Legislation 2010 These regulations transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna.
 The Regulations make it an offence (subject to exceptions) to deliberately capture, kill, disturb, or trade in the animals listed in Schedule 2, or pick, collect, cut, uproot, destroy, or trade in the plants listed in Schedule 4.
 However, these actions can be made lawful through the granting of licenses by the appropriate authorities.
 Biodiversity Cultural heritage and the landscape The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
 The EC Water Framework European Union 2000 Commits all EU member states to achieve good Aims for 'good status' for all ground and surface waters (rivers, lakes, Water The Neighbourhood Plan should be compliant with all the

-&lt;sup>1 Derived from the LDF General Scoping Report (June 2007) This document is copyright of Herefordshire Council, please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
+1 Derived from the LDF General Scoping Report (June 2007) This document is copyright of Herefordshire Council, please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Directive qualitative and quantitative status of all water courses by 2015 transitional waters, and coastal waters) in the EU relevant legislation and regulations.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Directive qualitative and quantitative status of all water courses by 2015 transitional waters, and coastal waters) in the EU relevant legislation and regulations.
 The Wildlife and Countryside Act (1981) Domestic Legislation 1981 The major legal instrument for wildlife protection in Britain, although other significant acts have been passed since.
 It has numerous parts and supplementary lists and schedules many of which have been amended since publication.
 The principle mechanism for the legislative protection of wildlife in Great Britain.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
-The Natural Environment and Rural Communities Act (2006) Domestic Legislation 2006 Designed to help achieve a rich and diverse natural environment and thriving rural communities through modernised and simplified arrangements for delivering Provides that any public body or statutory undertaker in England and Wales must have regard to the purpose of conservation of biological diversity in the exercise of their functions.
+The Natural Environment and Rural Communities Act (2006) Domestic Legislation 2006 Designed to help achieve a rich and diverse natural environment and thriving rural communities through modernised and simplified arrangements for delivering Government Provides that any public body or statutory undertaker in England and Wales must have regard to the purpose of conservation of biological diversity in the exercise of their functions.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.

-Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Revised EU Sustainable 2009 Government policy.
-Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
-Air Climate factors Cultural heritage and the landscape Population and human health •
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
+Recognises the need to gradually change current unsustainable consumption and production patterns and move towards a better integrated approach to policy making.
+The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plans should take into account the objectives of the strategy.
+The aim of sustainable development should be implicit in its approach.